-Statutory guidance on Channel is available at: Channel guidance.
+Statutory guidance on Channel is available at: Channel guidance and Channel training from the Home Office.

 Additional support

 The Department has published further advice for those working in education settings with safeguarding responsibilities on the Prevent duty.
 The advice is intended to complement the Prevent guidance and signposts to other sources of advice and support.